 8. Sleek Man Bun

 Can’t go wrong with a classic!
 Great for appearing well-groomed during more formal or corporate settings, we love a sleek man bun or knot on short or shaven sides.
 We don’t suggest attempting this look if your back and sides are spiking.

 11. Top Knot

 Another classic go-to while hair is growing out is the baby topknot.
-Simple enough to create quickly, all you have to do is brush the top back into a small ponytail and leave the last loop tucked into the elastic and not completely pulled through.
-Ideal for back and sides that are just a couple of weeks grown out, where you can still see a skin fade—any longer or thicker on the shaven parts, and you’ll be needing some gel.
+All you have to do is brush the top back into a small ponytail and leave the last loop tucked into the elastic and not completely pulled through.